2026 Summer Programs for Dancers of All Ages

-Jazz/Hip-hop Camp for ages 5-7 years is an energetic fun-filled week with jazz and hip-hop classes, related art/craft projects, with a culminating performance.
+Jazz/Hip-hop Camp for ages 5-9 years is an energetic fun-filled week with jazz and hip-hop classes, related art/craft projects, with a culminating performance.
+More details below.

-Weekly Junior, Intermediate, and Advanced Classes Each Tuesday and Thursday from June 24-July 24, classes in ballet and/or jazz/modern/contemporary dance to maintain and further develop technique and artistry.
+Weekly Junior, Intermediate, and Advanced Classes Each Tuesday and Thursday from June 24-July 24: Classes in ballet and/or jazz/modern/contemporary dance to maintain and further develop technique and artistry including guest instructors: Alexa Gomp and Jessica Schmitt.
+More details below.

-Intermediate/Advanced Intensive provides an opportunity for dancers to study with resident and guest instructors to further enhance their dance training in the areas of ballet, pointe, repertoire, jazz, modern, and contemporary.
+Intermediate/Advanced Intensive with guest instructors Kaylee Skelton for ballet and Tara Lorenzen for modern as well as resident instructors provides an opportunity for dancers to further enhance their dance training in the areas of ballet, pointe, modern, repertoire, jazz, and contemporary.
+More details below.

 We welcome new or visiting students to participate in our summer programs.